 Heylman also designed the Whitman County Library in Colfax and two country clubs – the Hangman Valley Golf Course clubhouse and the Liberty Lake Golf Course clubhouse.

 The John G.F.
 Hieber home on the South Hill – designed by Heylman in the 1950s – was recently demolished to make way for a newer residence.

-Heylman was recipient of six American Institute of Architecture awards during his career, a Concrete Institute Award for the Parkade and was inducted in the American Institute of Architects College of Fellows in 1983.
+Heylman was the recipient of six American Institute of Architecture awards during his career, a Concrete Institute Award for the Parkade, and was inducted into the American Institute of Architects College of Fellows in 1983.

 After Heylman retired in 1984, Martin took over operation of the downtown Spokane firm – now titled Heylman Martin Architects.
 And, although Heylman is retired, he still maintains a presence in the office.

 Martin’s favorite project designed by her father is the Whitman County Library in Colfax.